salmamouelhi/Test-Tech-CibleR/README.md

 ## Getting Started
 To run this application locally, follow these steps:

-1- Clone the repository
+1- Clone the repository <br>
-2- Install the dependencies : yarn install
+2- Install the dependencies : yarn install<br>
 3- Start the development server : yarn start

 The application should now be running on http://localhost:3000/.